-- Operating system-The following operating systems are supported - Windows 2003 Enterprise and Datacenter editions with Service Pack 2 or later - Windows 2008 and 2008 R2 Enterprise and Datacenter editions - Windows 2012 and 2012 R2 Standard and Datacenter editions - Hardware

-Microsoft support for MSCS and MSCS-based Microsoft applications requires that the cluster configuration appear on the Microsoft Hardware Compatibility List under category Cluster. - Cluster Network Name-Double-Take does not handle dynamic changes to the cluster network names, the names assigned to the routes for network traffic.
+- Operating system-The following operating systems are supported - Windows 2008 R2 Service Pack 1 Enterprise and Datacenter editions - Windows 2012 and 2012 R2 Standard and Datacenter editions - Hardware -Microsoft support for MSCS and MSCS-based Microsoft applications requires that the cluster configuration appear on the Microsoft Hardware Compatibility List under category Cluster. - Cluster Network Name-Double-Take does not handle dynamic changes to the cluster network names, the names assigned to the routes for network traffic.
 If a network name is changed for a network that is used by Double-Take, the GeoCluster Replicated Disk resource must be taken offline, the resource's network property must be changed, and then the resource must be brought back online. - Server name-Double-Take includes Unicode file system support, but your server name must still be in ASCII format.
 If you have the need to use a server's fully-qualified domain name, your server cannot start with a numeric character because that will be interpreted as an IP address.
 Additionally, all Double-Take servers must have a unique server name.